atanasovRazvan/microfrontends-article/README.md

-# Step #4
+# Step #5

-Let's start creating our Host Application.
-We want to incorporate those Microfrontends in here, so we will split the screen and have the todo list and todo manager side by side.
+This is the last step.
+Let's configure webpack.
+We need to export our components so we can access them in out main application.
+So, let's expose them and fix out host app.